 California’s Coordinated Care Initiative – Cal MediConnect

-The state Medi-Cal program and the federal Medicare program are partnering to launch a three-year project to promote coordinated health care delivery to seniors and people with disabilities who are dually eligible for both of the public health insurance programs, or “dual eligible beneficiaries.”
+The state Medi-Cal program and the federal Medicare program partnered to create a three-year project to promote coordinated health care delivery to seniors and people with disabilities who are dually eligible for both of the public health insurance programs, or “dual eligible beneficiaries.”

 The program is called Cal MediConnect.

-It will be implemented no sooner than April 2014 in seven counties:
+It began starting after April 2014 in seven counties:

-The Cal MediConnect program aims to improve care coordination for dual eligible beneficiaries and drive high quality care that helps people stay health and in their homes for as long as possible.
-Additionally, shifting services out of institutional settings and into the home and community will help create a person-centered health care system that is also sustainable.
+The Cal MediConnect program aims to improve care coordination for dual eligible beneficiaries and drive high quality care that helps people stay healthy and in their homes for as long as possible.
+Additionally, shifting services out of institutional settings and into the home and community helps create a person-centered health care system that is also sustainable.

 The Cal MediConnect program is part of California’s larger Coordinated Care Initiative (CCI).
 Building on many years of stakeholder discussions, the CCI was enacted in July 2012 through SB 1008 (Chapter 33, Statutes of 2012) and SB 1036 (Chapter 45, Statutes of 2012).

 Major Parts of the Coordinated Care Initiative

-- Cal MediConnect Program: A voluntary three-year demonstration for dual eligible beneficiaries to receive coordinated medical, behavioral health, long-term institutional, and home- and community-based services through a single organized delivery system.
-No more than 456,000 beneficiaries would be eligible for the duals demonstration in the seven counties.
+- Cal MediConnect: A voluntary three-year demonstration for dual eligible beneficiaries to receive coordinated medical, behavioral health, long-term institutional, and home- and community-based services through a single organized delivery system.
+No more than 456,000 beneficiaries would be eligible for the Cal MediConnect in the seven counties.

-- Managed Medi-Cal Long-Term Supports and Services (MLTSS): All Medi-Cal beneficiaries, including dual eligible beneficiaries, are required to join a Medi-Cal managed care health plan to receive their Medi-Cal benefits, including LTSS and Medicare wrap-around benefits.
+- Medi-Cal Managed Long-Term Supports and Services (MLTSS): All Medi-Cal beneficiaries, including dual eligible beneficiaries, must join a Medi-Cal managed care health plan to receive their Medi-Cal benefits, including LTSS and Medicare wrap-around benefits.

 Click here to see fact sheets on the Coordinated Care Initiative.